Shopify/sewing-kit-next/documentation/plugins.md

 # Plugins

-Almost everything that sewing-kit does is actually done by plugins.
-The core part of sewing-kit only provides the scaffolding for tasks, a set of primitives for generating UI, and a collection of "hooks" to which plugins can bind.
-Understanding what hooks are available is key to developing plugins and, as a result, to building features into sewing-kit.
+Almost everything that loom does is actually done by plugins.
+The core part of loom only provides the scaffolding for tasks, a set of primitives for generating UI, and a collection of "hooks" to which plugins can bind.
+Understanding what hooks are available is key to developing plugins and, as a result, to building features into loom.

 ## Design Goals